Star Tribune wins Pulitzer for George Floyd reporting; Darnella Frazier also cited

 The feature photography prize went to AP's chief photographer in Spain, Emilio Morenatti, who captured haunting images of an older couple embracing through a plastic sheet, mortuary workers in hazmat gear removing bodies and of people enduring the crisis in isolation.

-The breaking news prize for protest coverage was shared by 10 AP photographers.
+The breaking news photography prize was shared by 10 AP photographers for protest coverage.
 One widely reproduced photograph by Julio Cortez on the night of May 28 in riot-torn Minneapolis shows a lone, silhouetted protester running with an upside-down American flag past a burning liquor store.

-The New York Times won its public service prize for pandemic coverage the judges said was "courageous, prescient and sweeping coverage" and "filled the data vacuum" for the general public.
+The New York Times won the public service prize for pandemic coverage the judges said was "courageous, prescient and sweeping" and "filled the data vacuum" for the general public.
 Wesley Morris of the Times won for criticism touching on the intersection of race and culture.
+His 2020 work included a meditation on the important role played by Black Americans with camera phones in the civil rights movement.

+It also reported how the increasingly deadly trucking industry operates with minimal federal government oversight.

 The prize for explanatory reporting was shared by two recipients, including Reuters.
-Ed Yong of The Atlantic won for a series of deeply reported and accessible articles about the pandemic.
+Ed Yong of the Atlantic won for a series of articles about the pandemic.

+BuzzFeed News won its first Pulitzer, in the international reporting category, for its investigative series on the scale of China's internment of Uyghurs, a mostly Muslim minority.

+Mark Schoofs, BuzzFeed News' editor-in-chief, said in a statement that the articles in the series "shine desperately needed light on one of the worst human rights abuses of our time."

 James Walsh • 612-673-7428